AndreiUlmeyda/terminal-config-manager/README.md

 ## TODOs
 - find and handle every operation that can fail
-- handle the case where the pattern does not match anything, for instance when the file was modified some other way during runtime
+- handle the case where the pattern does not match anything, for instance when (currently, no value is displayed on startup and on value change an error Data.Text.replace: empty input occurs) the file was modified some other way during runtime
-- refactor StateTransitions
+- refactor ValueSelection
 - invert the dependency between UI and Application
-- break up the Infrastructure/Util, determine which layer it should go (Domain?)
 - allow common locations for the config file
 - add bats acceptance tests
 - throw away the current value config entry